rickbunker/emailAgent/LOGGING_GUIDE.md

 ---

-The logging system is now ready to provide comprehensive insights into your email agent's operations!
+The logging system is now ready to provide complete insights into your email agent's operations!